Astiarel/aws-interface/README.md

 ```
 ## Running the Application

-To launch the API, execute :
+To launch the app, execute :

 ```bash
 npm start